R.O.T.O.R.: Cast

-The film features extensive voice-over, with Loren Bivens voicing Coldyron, Georganna Barry voicing Steele, and additional voices provided by Rocky Patterson, Mike Collins, Patrick Montes, Jo Brewer and Lawrence Morgan.
+The film features extensive ADR, with Loren Bivens voicing Coldyron, Georganna Barry voicing Steele, and additional voices provided by Rocky Patterson, Mike Collins, Patrick Montes, Jo Brewer and Lawrence Morgan.

 Home media

 R.O.T.O.R. was released on home video in the United Kingdom by RCA/Columbia in June 1988.

 Mill Creek Entertainment included R.O.T.O.R. in their "Sci-Fi Invasion 50 Movie" DVD boxed set in 2011.

 In October 2014, RiffTrax released R.O.T.O.R. as a video-on-demand title with humorous commentary.

 In February 2016, the film was released on Blu-ray by Shout!
 Factory in a double feature with Millennium.